-Muby Chemicals of Mubychem Group, established in 1976, is the original manufacturers of Specialty Chemicals, Pharmaceutical Excipient, Fragrance & Flavor chemicals in India.
+Muby Chemicals of Mubychem Group, established in 1976, is the original manufacturers of Specialty Chemicals, Pharmaceutical Excipient, Fragrance & Flavor chemicals, Shale Gas Fracturing Chemicals in India.
 Mubychem Group has several manufacturing facilities spread across Western India and world wide contacts and toll manufacturers.
 We are exporting globally to countries like USA, Canada, Europe, UAE, South Africa, Tanzania, Kenya, Egypt, Nigeria, Cameroon, Uganda, Turkey, Mexico, Brazil, Chile, Argentina, Dubai, Korea, Thailand, Malaysia etc. The participating units have one or more accreditations like FDA - GMP approval; ISO-9001:2008 Certified; "REACH" Pre-registered; ISO-22000:2005; Kosher Certified; Halal Certified; HACCP.
 We offer Commercial Pure & IP BP USP FCC Food Grade ACS AR Analytical Reagent Grades of Chemicals

 Disodium Phosphate Sodium Phosphate Dibasic MSDS Sheet